bbez1/gatsby-amplify-blog/content/blog/images-ou/index.md

 ## For Complex Images Like Graphs

 We can provide a description of the image within the text adjacent to the image.
 Be sure that the *full* contents of the image are portrayed in this description.
 There are other approaches using HTML that can also be used.
+If there is text on the image itself, it is best practice to include all of the text in the text description.

  [E-mail Bryan Besnyi](mailto:besnyib@smccd.edu) if you have any questions about how this can be achieved.

 ## Decorative Images